-- Investment Style Risk -Different investment styles (e.g., "growth," "value" or "quantitative") tend to shift in and out of favor depending upon market and economic conditions and investor sentiment.
+Investment Style Risk -Different investment styles (e.g., "growth," "value" or "quantitative") tend to shift in and out of favor depending upon market and economic conditions and investor sentiment.
 The Fund may outperform or underperform other funds that invest in similar asset classes but employ different investment styles.
 Examples of different investment styles include growth and value investing.
 Growth stocks may be more volatile than other stocks because they are more sensitive to investor perceptions of the issuing company's growth of earnings potential.
 Growth companies are often expected by investors to increase their earnings at a certain rate.
 When these expectations are not met, investors can punish the stocks inordinately even if earnings showed an absolute increase.
 Also, because growth companies usually invest a high portion of earnings in their business, growth stocks may lack the dividends of some value stocks that can cushion stock prices in a falling market.
 Growth oriented funds will typically underperform when value investing is in favor.
-Value stocks are those that are undervalued in comparison to their peers due to adverse business developments or other factors. - IPO Risk-The market value of shares issued in an IPO may fluctuate considerably due to factors such as the absence of a prior public market, unseasoned trading, the small number of shares available for trading and limited information about a company's business model, quality of management, earnings growth potential, and other criteria used to evaluate its investment prospects.
-The purchase of IPO shares may involve high transaction costs.
-Investments in IPO shares, which are subject to market risk and liquidity risk, involve greater risks than investments in shares of companies that have traded publicly on an exchange for extended periods of time.
+Value stocks are those that are undervalued in comparison to their peers due to adverse business developments or other factors.
+A value stock may decrease in price or fail to increase in price as anticipated if other investors do not eventually recognize the stock's potential value, or if other events or factors that could increase the stock price do not materialize.